connorturlan/JSCalculator/readme.md

 -   Add history/scratchpad for previous calculations
 -   Make the design responsive for use on smaller mobiles, and add landscape viewing.

--   What did you struggle with?

-    -   What?
-Why?
-How?

 ## Future Plans

 -   Fixing issue with trailing zeroes not showing in decimals.